If a colposcopy finds abnormal cells in your cervix, you may be advised to have treatment to remove these cells.

 Follow-up screening test

-You may need another cervical screening test within a year of treatment.
+You may need another cervical screening test within 6 to 9 months of treatment.
 This is to check for HPV infection and abnormal cells.

-This screening test is often done in colposcopy, not with your GP.
+This screening test is often done in a colposcopy clinic, not with your GP.

 If the result is HPV positive and your cells are normal, you might have colposcopy appointments every 6 months.
 If the result is HPV positive and abnormal cells you may need more treatment straight away.